System Design Space

 medium

-Practical introduction to BPMN 2.0.2: elements of notation, gateways, swimlanes and workflow process modeling.
+Practical introduction to BPMN 2.0.2: notation elements, participant roles, branching, exception paths, and hands-on process modeling.

-BPMN becomes especially useful when the real problem does not sit inside one service, but in the handoffs between steps, roles, and systems.
-This chapter shows how a messy end-to-end flow can be turned into a model where responsibility, timing, failure points, and delays become visible.
+BPMN becomes especially useful when the real problem does not sit inside one service, but in the transfers between steps, roles, and systems.
+This chapter shows how a messy end-to-end process can be turned into a model where responsibility, timing, failure points, and delays become visible.

 In practice, BPMN is strong because it breaks a process into events, tasks, gateways, roles, and exception paths.
 That helps not only with business workflows, but with any architecture that includes approvals, queues, manual steps, timeouts, compensation, and ownership transfers across teams or systems.

-In design reviews and internal walkthroughs, it is especially useful when the discussion needs to cover full process behavior rather than service structure alone.
-It helps show the happy path, alternative branches, waiting points, error handling, and the handoffs where end-to-end reliability usually breaks.
+In architecture reviews and internal design discussions, it is especially useful when the conversation needs to cover full process behavior rather than service structure alone.
+It helps show the main flow, alternative branches, waiting points, error handling, and the transfer points where end-to-end reliability usually breaks.

 Practical value of this chapter